Particle Motion and Perturbed Dynamical System in Warped Product Spacetimes: Introduction

-The point of interest in such a model is the study of the geodesic motions and in particular the relation between the geodesics of the higher-dimensional space and those belonging to the lower-dimensional hypersurface.
-Much effort has been given in recent times to study the geodesic motions in five-dimensional spaces \cite{rs6,rs7,rs8,rs9,rs10,rs11,rs11a,rs11b}.
-Generally, during the study of the classical geodesic motions of nonzero rest mass test particles and zero rest mass test particles in 5-dimensional warped product spaces, we decouple the motions along the extra dimensions from the motion in the 4D submanifolds.
-Under these circumstances, phase space analysis using the method of dynamical systems, can be an important tool to investigate the possibility of confinement and the stability of motion of the particles in the submanifolds of such 5-dimensional spaces.
-The dynamical systems analysis have been popular for more than a decade \cite{rs12a,rs12b} due to the reason that very few ordinary differential equations have explicit solutions expressible in finite terms.
-As a result, the repertory of standard functions in terms of which the solutions may be expressed, is often too limited to accommodate the variety of differential equations that we encounter in practice.
-The qualitative study of differential equations is concerned with the deduction of important characteristics of the solutions of differential equations without actually solving them \cite{rs12,rs13,rs14,rs15}.
-Therefore we can introduce a geometrical device in the form of the phase plane, which is used extensively for obtaining directly from the differential equation, the properties of the dynamical system such as equilibrium points, periodicity, stability, and so on.
+Here we considered the RSII model in which the brane is embedded in a 5D bulk having a spacelike dynamic extra dimension.
+Such a model is interesting for the study of geodesic motions \cite{dahia1,dahia2,dahia3,rs5a,rs5b,rs5o,rs7,rs8,rs8i,rs10,rs11,rs11a,rs11b} and in particular the relationship between the geodesics of the higher-dimensional space and those belonging to the lower-dimensional hypersurface.
+While studying the classical geodesic motions of test particles of both nonzero and zero rest mass in 5D warped product spaces, we can decouple the motion along the extra dimension from the motion in the 4D hypersurfaces.
+This enables us to apply the method of dynamical systems (DS) in the investigation of the nature of confinement as well as the stability of the confined motions with respect to small perturbations in the hypersurfaces of such 5D spaces.
+Dahia et al. \cite{dahia2}, showed that a qualitative analysis of the behaviour of massive and massless particles can be made in the fifth (5th) dimension from a knowledge of the warping function.
+In our work, using the technique of Dahia et al. \cite{dahia2}, we have described the geodesic motion along the extra dimension by splitting the motion in the extra dimension from the motion in the 4D hypersurfaces and have studied the dynamical system under unperturbed and perturbed situations for both massive and massless particles under different types of perturbation.

-The paper is organized as follows: Having introduced the mathematical preliminaries in Section II, we have calculated the total energy along the phase path in terms of the extra-dimensional coordinate and have analyzed the nature of confinement of particle trajectories for different types of warping function for the unperturbed state, in Section III.
-This is followed by a similar analysis under a linear coordinate perturbation which is independent of the affine parameter and a study of the effect of this perturbation on geodesic motions, in Section IV.
-In Section V, we have examined the stability of the dynamical system under a perturbation due to an extra-dimension dependent additional force and followed it up in section VI for the case where the system is under the influence of scalar fields present in the bulk.
-The summary of this whole exercise has been presented in Section VII.